 et al., 2018, Co-designing interventions within quality improvement initiatives: Notes from the field, The Journal of Health Design, Vol:3, Pages:49-56

-et al., 2018, Barriers to delivering mental health services in Georgia with an economic and financial focus: Informing policy and acting on evidence, Bmc Health Services Research, Vol:18
+et al., 2018, Barriers to delivering mental health services in Georgia with an economic and financial focus: informing policy and acting on evidence., Bmc Health Serv Res, Vol:18

 et al., 2018, Implementing guidelines on physical health in the acute mental health setting: a quality improvement approach, International Journal of Mental Health Systems, Vol:12, ISSN:1752-4458